Major and Minor

 Students in both the Major and Minor are encouraged to participate in a study-abroad program in Latin America (see the Office of International Programs for descriptions of such programs), and to have other travel, volunteer, or work experiences in Latin America as well.
 With a letter of permission from the College of Arts and Sciences, students also have access to Latin American courses at nearby Bryn Mawr College, Haverford College, and Swarthmore College.

-For more information about the Latin American Studies Major or Minor, see the Latin American Studies Undergrad Coordinator, at the Latin American and Latino Studies Office at 411 McNeil Bldg, 3718 Locust Walk.
+For more information about the Latin American Studies Major or Minor, please see the Latin American and Latinx Studies Associate Director at the Latin American and Latinx Studies Office at 457 McNeil Bldg, 3718 Locust Walk.
 In Fall 2020, please contact the Associate Director Catherine Bartch with any questions you may have at firstname.lastname@example.org.